Space dust measurement: Impact ionization detectors

 Impact ionization detectors are the most successful dust detectors in space.
-With these detectors, the interplanetary dust environment between Venus andJupiter has been explored.
+With these detectors, the interplanetary dust environment between Venus and Jupiter has been explored.

 Impact ionization detectors use the simultaneous detection of positive ions and electrons upon dust impact on a solid target.
 This coincidence provides a means to discriminate from noise on a single channel.
 The first successful dust detector in interplanetary space at about 1 AU was flown on the Pioneer 8 and Pioneer 9 space probes.
 The Pioneer 8 and 9 detectors had sensitive target areas of 0.01 m2.
 Besides interplanetary dust on eccentric orbits, it detected dust on hyperbolic orbits—that is, dust leaving the Solar System.
 The HEOS 2 dust detector was the first detector that employed a hemispherical geometry, like all the subsequent detectors of the Galileo and Ulysses spacecraft, and the LDEX detectors on the LADEE mission.
 The hemispherical target of 0.01 m2 area collected electrons from the impact and the ions were collected by the central ion collector.
 These signals served to determine the mass and speed of the impacted meteoroid.
 The HEOS 2 dust detector explored the Earth dust environment within 10 Earth radii.

 The twin Galileo and Ulysses dust detectors were optimized for interplanetary dust measurements in the outer Solar System.
 The sensitive target areas were increased ten-fold to 0.1 m2 in order to cope with the expected low dust fluxes.
 In order to provide reliable dust impact data even within the harsh Jovian environment, an electron channeltron was added in the center of the ion grid collector.
 This way, an impact was detected by triple coincidence of three charge signals.
-The 2.5-ton Galileo spacecraft was launched in 1989 and cruised for 6 years in interplanetary space between Venus’ and Jupiter's orbit and measured interplanetary dust.
+The 2.5-ton Galileo spacecraft was launched in 1989 and cruised for 6 years in interplanetary space between Venus' and Jupiter's orbit and measured interplanetary dust.
 The 370 kg Ulysses spacecraft was launched a year later and went on a direct trajectory to Jupiter, which it reached in 1992 for a swing-by maneuver that put the spacecraft on a heliocentric orbit of 80 degrees inclination.
 In 1995, Galileo started its 7-year path through the Jovian system with several flybys of all the Galilean moons.
 After its Jupiter flyby, Ulysses identified a flow of interstellar dust sweeping through the Solar System and hyper-velocity streams of nano-dust which are emitted from Jupiter and then couple to the solar magnetic field.
 In addition, the Galileo instrument detected ejecta clouds around the Galilean moons.